sraaphorst/spelunker/README.md

 11. Sidewinder algorithm.

 12. Wilson's algorithm.

+Furthermore, mazes can be used to construct _unicursal mazes_ - more commonly known as labyrinths - which are mazes without branches, i.e. one long, twisting passageway.

 Previously, the library only supported mazes with walls as cell dividers instead of walls as actual cells.
 Now I have implemented `ThickMaze`, a class where each cell in the maze is either `FLOOR` or `WALL`.
 This will allow implementation of additional algorithms, such as cellular automata algorithms.